NSaroya/MEMS-Fabrication-Project/README.md

 </div>

 <p align="center">
-  <strong>Figure 17:</strong> SEM Microscopy Image of Sidewall structure.
+  <strong>Figure 19:</strong> SEM Microscopy Image of Sidewall structure.
 </p>

 # SOI MEMS project mask map

-The mask used in this project was redesigned in the summer of 2016 by the course instructors using L-Edit v10.01 software and fabricated using the Heidelberg DWL-200 Laser Pattern Generator in the nanoFAB.
+The mask used in this project was redesigned in the summer of 2016 by the course instructors using L-Edit v10.01 software and fabricated using the Heidelberg DWL-200 Laser Pattern Generator in the nanoFAB. .
+It is optimized to be used on SOI quarter wafers.
+It contains numerous repetitions of the rectangular die design shown below.
+Each die contains nine cells, each of which contains numerous comb drive devices, detailed below.
+To get the most fulfilling experience when interacting with the die, examine the cells one at a time as they are labelled alphabetically: A through F (regular cells), then B1 and B2 (bonus cells).
+The parameters for each device are described on the following pages.

 <div align="center">